The most successful businesses bake marketing into their services. In this post, I will explain what that means and why you should do the same.

 - Learn from the products and services that you recommend.
 Think about what drives you to spread the word about certain businesses.
 What lessons can be adapted from what they do and used in your business, to help you deliver something remarkable?

 Just don’t fall into the trap of trying to get people inspired about an uninspiring service or product.
-It’s expensive, low leverage, frustrating and the least rewarding way to develop your business.
+It’s expensive, low leverage, frustrating and places a very low ceiling on your potential.